 If children keep quiet when they are being picked on, bullies keep getting away with it.
 Bullies and their associates are always quick to accuse a child who reports a problem as "grassing" on them.
-We must encourage our children to be assertive.
-The good news is that many more of them are now standing up for themselves.
-They realise that telling us rather than keeping quiet or hitting back with violence or hurtful language is the best way to deal with bullying.
-Sometimes it might be easier for a child if they can get a friend to tell a teacher about what has been happening.
+We encourage our children to be assertive.
+We want them to realise that telling an adult, rather than keeping quiet or hitting back with violence or hurtful language, is the best way to deal with bullying.
+Sometimes it might be easier for a child if they can get a friend to tell an adult about what has been happening.